-Mark Hoffman, Small Fruits Specialist North Carolina State University
+Mark Hoffman, Small Fruits Specialist North Carolina State University planting!
+To learn more about the spray program, please read this note from Dr. Phil Brannen.

 Several plant suppliers that usually ship strawberry tips to plug plant producers have had a large outbreak of Neopestalotiopsis (Neo-P) and therefore cannot deliver tips.
 Other tip suppliers might still deliver, but there is the possibility of an infection as well.